qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 Current IDEs would not be complete without at least some integration with git.
 However, their current workflow addresses mostly manual commits, push/pull and merges.
-At the same time, many coding agents have invented some form of undo functionality, which is sometimes even built on git, but not integrated well.
+At the same time, many coding agents have invented some form of undo functionality, which is sometimes even built on git but introduces another (primitive, non-branching) notion of history and changes, even though we already have a richer notion available.

-While git is dominating the market entirely, we are seeing notable conceptual simplifications in [Jujutsu](https://www.jj-vcs.dev/), which might free us from some baggage.
+Currently, git is dominating the market entirely, but we are seeing notable conceptual simplifications in [Jujutsu](https://www.jj-vcs.dev/), which might free us from some baggage once it becomes more popular.

 In my imagined IDE, the integration is seamless: When agents make modifications, their modifications are tracked as changesets in every conversation turn, maybe together